What is Wolff-Parkinson-White syndrome?

 What are the symptoms?

-Symptoms include the sense of feeling the heart beat rapidly (palpitations), light-headedness, fainting, and dizziness.
+Symptoms of Wolff-Parkinson-White Syndrome (WPW) include the sense of feeling the heart beat rapidly (palpitations), light-headedness, fainting, and dizziness.

 Symptoms may start during the teen or young adult years.